aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## About CloudFormation templates
 When using a MarketPlace AMI such as [Rocky Linux](https://aws.amazon.com/marketplace/seller-profile?id=01538adc-2664-49d5-b926-3381dffce12d), [AlmaLinux](https://aws.amazon.com/marketplace/seller-profile?id=529d1014-352c-4bed-8b63-6120e4bd3342), [CentOS](https://aws.amazon.com/marketplace/seller-profile?id=045847c6-6990-4bdb-b490-0b159744e3a4) or [Kali Linux](https://aws.amazon.com/marketplace/seller-profile?id=3fd16b5c-a3f6-43b5-b254-0a6ae8f6a350), subscribe before using.
 If you specify a different instance type, do verify its availablity.
 Refer to [Why am I receiving the error "Your requested instance type is not supported in your requested Availability Zone" when launching an EC2 instance?](https://repost.aws/knowledge-center/ec2-instance-type-not-supported-az-error).
-Default instance type is `t4g.medium` and `t3.medium` for ARM and x86_64 architecture respectively.